avito-tech/aqueduct/examples/flask/demoapp/README.md

-# Example aiohttp project using Aqueduct
+# Example Flask project using Aqueduct
 The service receives an image and returns the result of image classification.